UniversalDependencies/docs/_hy/dep/nmod.md

 In Armenian `nmod` is used:

 * for noun-noun modification: `nmod` noun phrases attached to nouns are usually in the nominative [Case]() and precede the modified noun.
-There are alternations in ablative or instrumental Cases.
+There are alternations in ablative or instrumental cases.

 ~~~ sdparse
 քամի եղանակ \n wind.Nom weather